The heart possesses an intelligence of its own

 It allows us to connect deeply with our own Self and with other people.

-It is the place from which we can do things that we usually cannot achieve and the space where the answers to all our questions are found.
+It is the place from which we can do things that we ordinarily cannot achieve and the space where all our questions are answered.

-Recent scientific studies conducted at the HeartMath Research Institute in California, have shown that the heart is more than just a muscle that pumps blood into the body.
+Recent scientific studies conducted at the HeartMath Research Institute in California have shown that the heart is more than just a muscle pumping blood around the body.

 It has its own intelligence and has the ability to transmit information to the brain.